 Please keep in mind, while we offer this information, you are encouraged to check the Hawaii Safe Travels website for the most up-to-date and accurate information.
 This information is subject to change.

-Despite the CDC’s announcement on April 2, Hawaii continues with the state’s Safe Travels(link is external) pre-travel testing program, even for fully vaccinated passengers.
+Hawaii continues with the state’s Safe Travels(link is external) pre-travel testing program, exceptions are in place for vaccinated travelers.
+We refer you to the Hawaii Safe Travels page for the most current policies. , for fully vaccinated passengers.

 Also starting June 15, inter-county travelers will no longer need to create a trip itinerary in Safe Travels, take a COVID-19 test, or quarantine, regardless of their vaccination status or where they were vaccinated.
 Some restrictions apply(link is external).